Asumba-lab/vibewithcodereact-/README.md

 # Vibe with Code Assignment

 This project is a simple React component showcase.
 It includes several reusable UI components, each in its own file, and a live demo page to see them in action.
-The link for live demo : vibewithcodereact.vercel.app
+The link for live demo :vibewithcodereact.vercel.app

 ## Components